APPLICATIONS NOW OPEN

-This scholarship has been established by the Queensland University Technology (QUT) specifically for Nurse Practitioner (NP) Students working in Aboriginal and Torres Strait Islander Health and/or a Rural and Remote area.
+This scholarship has been established by the Queensland University of Technology (QUT) specifically for Nurse Practitioner (NP) Students working in Aboriginal and Torres Strait Islander Health and/or a Rural and Remote area, providing services supporting healthcare needs for First Nations Peoples.

 The objective of this scholarship is to connect future NPs with the broader NP network to support innovation in the development of new NP roles and models of care.
 We recognise that it is challenging for Nurse Practitioners Students in rural and remote areas to attend the conference due to cost and travel requirements.